LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/chapter-4-exercises.rst

 Print out the results of your calculations
 ------------------------------------------
-Using your result from the previous section, print to the screen a sentence that says ``"Determination will take ___ days to reach Mars."``
+Using the variable from part c above, print to the screen a sentence that says ``"Determination will take ___ days to reach Mars."``

 Now calculate a trip to the Moon
 --------------------------------